AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Theory

 As a model, we consider CPT resonances formed in a three-level $\Lambda$ system under interaction with two monochromatic fields

-each detuned by $\delta_{\text{1-ph}}$ from a short-lived excited electronic state $|3\rangle$ with a spontaneous decay rate $\gamma$ (see Fig. \ref{image:Lambda-scheme}.a).
-The CPT resonance forms when the difference between the optical frequencies ($\omega_{1}-\omega_{2}$) is near the microwave-frequency transition between the long lived lower energy levels $|1\rangle$ and $|2\rangle$ or $\omega_{2}-\omega_{1}\approx\Delta_{\text{hfs}}$ (see Fig.~\ref{image:Lambda-scheme}.a).
+each detuned by $\delta_{\text{1-ph}}$ from a short-lived excited electronic state $|3\rangle$ with a spontaneous decay rate $\gamma$.
+The CPT resonance forms when the difference between the optical frequencies ($\omega_{1}-\omega_{2}$) is near the microwave-frequency transition between the long lived lower energy levels $|1\rangle$ and $|2\rangle$ or $\omega_{2}-\omega_{1}\approx\Delta_{\text{hfs}}$ (Fig.~\ref{image:Lambda-scheme}.a).
 The dynamics of the $\Lambda$ system in the rotating wave approximation are described by the differential equation system for the density matrix components:

 with the conditions $\rho^{}_{jk}=\rho^{\ast}_{kj}\;(j,k=1,2,3)$ and $\text{Tr}\{\hat{\rho}\}=\rho_{11}+\rho_{22}+\rho_{33}=1.\nonumber$

 Here $\Omega_{1}(t)=d_{31}E_{1}(t)/\hbar$ and $\Omega_{2}(t)=d_{32}E_{2}(t)/\hbar$ are the Rabi frequencies for the transitions $|1\rangle\leftrightarrow|3\rangle$ and $|2\rangle\leftrightarrow|3\rangle$, respectively ($d_{31}$ and $d_{32}$ are the reduced dipole matrix elements for these transitions); $\gamma_\text{opt}$ is rate of decoherence of the optical transitions $|1\rangle\leftrightarrow|3\rangle$ and $|2\rangle \leftrightarrow|3\rangle$ ($\gamma_\text{opt}=\gamma/2$ for pure spontaneous relaxation); $\gamma_1$ and $\gamma_2$ are spontaneous decay rates ($\gamma_1+\gamma_2=\gamma$ for a closed $\Lambda$ system); $\Gamma_0$ is the slow ($\Gamma_0\ll \gamma,\gamma_\text{opt}$) rate of relaxation to the equilibrium isotropic ground state; $\delta_R = \omega_{2}-\omega_{1}-\Delta_{\text{hfs}}-\Delta_{\text{off-res}}(t)$ is two-photon (Raman) detuning, where $\Delta_\text{off-res}(t)$ is an additional shift between levels $|1\rangle$ and $|2\rangle$ present only when the CPT light is on (Fig. \ref{image:Lambda-scheme}.b).